defano/wyldcard/README.md

 ## Containers

-A _container_ is any entity in HyperCard that can hold a value; all parts, variables, properties and the message box are containers.
+A _container_ is any entity in HyperCard that can hold a value; parts, variables, properties, menus and the message box are containers.

+#### Variable containers

+HyperTalk supports dynamically-typed local and global variables.

 Local variables in HyperTalk are lexically scoped and implicitly declared.
-That is, they retain their value only within the handler or function in which they're used.
+That is, local variables retain their value only within the handler or function in which they're used and they are not declared before they're used.

 A variable may be made global by explicitly declaring it as such with the `global` keyword.
-Variables that are not declared as global are considered local, even when a global variable of the same name exists.
-All variables, global and local, are implicitly initialized with the empty string.
+Global variables are accessible from any script anywhere in the stack, and once created, they retain their value until the application is closed.
+Note that variables that are not explicitly declared as global are considered local, even when a global variable of the same name exists.
+All variables--global and local--are implicitly initialized with the empty string.

-HyperTalk uses `--` to initiate a single-line comment (there is no multi-line comment syntax).
-Comments can appear on their own line or following a statement, inline.
-It's also legal for comments to appear outside of function definitions and handlers.
-For example:

 ```
 --
--- Global variable example script
+-- Global and local variable example script
 --

 on mouseUp